 The University of Notre Dame boasts some of the nation's best athletic facilities for its varsity teams.
 The past two decades have seen Notre Dame athletics experience a tremendous growth, both in terms of number of programs and number and quality of facilities.
 The 1970s saw the addition of women's athletics and, at the same time, several men's programs gained varsity status.
 Notre Dame currently sponsors 26 varsity sports (13 men's and 13 women's), all of which have earned or are on their way to national prominence.
 Along with the growth has come a vast expansion of the University's facilities for its intercollegiate athletic teams.

--- Arlotta Stadium--opened for the 2010 seasons as the 2,500-seat home for Irish men's and women's lacrosse
+-- Arlotta Stadium-- Opened for the 2010 seasons, it's the 2,500-seat home for Irish men's and women's lacrosse.

--- Alumni Stadium--opened in fall 2009 as the 2,500-seat home for Notre Dame men's and women's soccer
+-- Alumni Stadium-- Opened in fall 2009, it's the 2,500-seat home for Notre Dame men's and women's soccer.

--- Melissa Cook Stadium--$4.9 million home for Irish softball since 2008 with seating for 1,250; new batting cages were constructed in 2011
+-- Melissa Cook Stadium-- The $4.9 million home for Irish softball since 2008 has seating for 1,250 fans.
+New batting cages were constructed in 2011.

 6. Celebrating History

 Notre Dame opened its doors to female students in 1972 and from that time has demonstrated a commitment to creating well-supported opportunities for female student-athletes.
-Beginning that year, Notre Dame added 14 varsity women's sports (with one dropped) during that 39-year span(field hockey was dropped in 1988 due to dwindling student interest, lack of regional competition, and scheduling problems).
+Beginning that year, Notre Dame added 14 varsity women's sports (with one dropped) during that 42-year span(field hockey was dropped in 1988 due to dwindling student interest, lack of regional competition and scheduling problems).
 Fencing and tennis were the first women's sports to gain official varsity status, beginning in the 1976-77 academic year.
 The two most recent additions to women's sports, lacrosse and rowing, gained their respective varsity status in 1996 and 1998.
 These additions bring the number of women's sports to 13, matching the number of offerings for men.